 Joining our Graduate Program

-The School of Computer Science has offered graduate education for more than forty years.
+The School of Computer Science has offered graduate education for fifty years.
 Today it is one of the highest ranked and highest impact graduate research programs in the nation.
 According to the 2010 U.S. News & World Report rankings of the best graduate schools, the UMass Amherst graduate program in computer science ranked 20th, while its artificial intelligence specialty ranked 8th and systems specialty ranked 18th.

 The graduate student body consists of more than 200 graduate students from many different backgrounds and all parts of the globe.
 As a group they are characterized by a spirit of cooperation and camaraderie that contributes significantly to the School.

 Once students enter graduate studies, the school aims to see that they not only successfully complete a comprehensive academic program but also prepare themselves well for their future careers.
 Students are involved in research programs from the beginning of their graduate careers.
 Upon graduation, our students have consistently found positions in some of the best academic and industrial settings.

 The Computer Science graduate program has three tracks: PhD, MS/PhD, and MS. The two PhD tracks have been the main focus of graduate studies in our school: they focus on research toward a PhD as well as a broad background in the field.
-The MS track serves students interested expanding their undergraduate education in Computer Science, either in preparation for a job where a Masters degree is important, or as a first step toward a PhD here or elsewhere.
+The MS track serves students interested in expanding their undergraduate education in Computer Science, either in preparation for a job where a Masters degree is important, or as a first step toward a PhD here or elsewhere.